melmel27/comakery/README.md

 To allow trading in a group:
 * Call `setAccountPermissions(address, transferGroup, addressTimeLock, maxTokens)` for traders in the group
 * `setAllowGroupTransfer(fromGroupX, toGroupX, groupTimeLock)` for account addresses associated with groupIDs like Reg S
-* The token holders in the group can trade with each other as long as:
+* A token transfer for an allowed group will succeed if:
     * the `addressTimelock` and `groupTimeLock` times have passed; and
     * the recipient of a token transfer does not exceeded the `maxTokens` in their account address.

 ## Avoiding Flow Back of Reg S Assets

 To allow trading between Foreign Reg S account addresses but forbid flow back to US Reg D account addresses until the end of the Reg D lockup period
-* Call `setAccountPermissions(address, groupIDForRegS, shorterTimeLock, maxTokens)` for Reg S investors
+* Call `setAccountPermissions(address, groupIDForRegS, shorterTimeLock, maxTokens)` to configure settings for Reg S investors
-* Call `setAccountPermissions(address, groupIDForRegD, longerTimeLock, maxTokens)` for Reg D investors
+* Call `setAccountPermissions(address, groupIDForRegD, longerTimeLock, maxTokens)` to configure settings for Reg D investors
 * `setAllowGroupTransfer(groupIDForRegS, groupIDForRegS, groupTimeLock)` allow Reg S trading
-* The token holders in the group can trade with each other as long as:
+* A token transfer for an allowed group will succeed if:
     * the `addressTimelock` and `groupTimeLock` times have passed; and
-    * the recipient of a token transfer does not exceeded the `maxTokens` in their account address.h
+    * the recipient of a token transfer does not exceeded the `maxTokens` in their account address.

 ## Enforcing Maximum Holders Rules

 By default blockchain addresses cannot receive tokens.
 To receive tokens the issuer gathers AML/KYC information and then calls `setAccountPermissions()`.
 A single user may have multiple addresses.
 The issuer can track the number of holders offline and stop authorizing holders when the maximum holders amount has been reached.

-If you need tracking for max number of holders implemented contact noah@comakery.com
+If you need online enforcement for the maximum number of holders implemented contact noah@comakery.com

 ## Exchanges Can Register Omnibus Accounts